kwadjoWusu/Group14FinalProjectSubmission/README.md

 > This project is a resume recommendations application that takes a user's resume and the specific job listing the person is going for.
 Then our application recommendes way the user can improve their resume.

-### It uses the following rules uses in the prompt to determine the type of recommendations it provides to the user:
+### It uses the following rules in the prompt to determine the type of recommendations it provides to the user:

 > - Check if there are spelling, grammatical errors and if action verbs are being used at the appropriate places.